TUMcps/CORA/README.md

 Please check Section 1.3 in the <a target='_blank' href="https://cora.in.tum.de/manual">CORA manual</a>.

+The installation of all required toolboxes can be checked individually by running `test_requiredToolboxes` in MATLAB.
+To check whether the core functionality of CORA has been set up correctly, run the standard test suite `runTestSuite` which should take about 10 minutes.

-Furthermore, if you clone CORA using git, please also i) install <a href="https://git-lfs.com/" target="_blank">git lfs</a> (large file storage) and ii) run the command `git lfs pull` to ensure all data files are downloaded correctly.
+Furthermore, if you clone CORA using git, please also
+i) install <a href="https://git-lfs.com/" target="_blank">git lfs</a> (large file storage)
+sand ii) run the `git lfs pull` in the command line to ensure all data files are downloaded correctly.
+Then, iii) you can check the correct download of the data files in MATLAB using `test_gitlfs`.

+**Repeatability package:**
+We also provide a template for a repeatability package to run CORA within Docker in one click.
+This can also be used to use CORA without installing Matlab directly on your device.
+Please visit `./unitTests/ci/repeatability-template` for details.

 ### Folder Structure